 What music do you associate with your childhood?

-Like everyone in Kinshasa music from our local heroes from the 80': Franco & Ok Jazz, Pépé Kalé, Tabu Ley, Zaïko Langa Langa.
-Absolutely everyone knows their lyrics by heart from an early age...
-Apart from that, the members in KOKOKO! come from different tribes so the traditional songs and rhythms from our forefathers are in our DNA.
-Our grandparents were the first generation of "modern citizens" but at night they would gather and sing tribal chants like in the village.
+Our local heroes from the 80s: Franco & Ok Jazz, Pépé Kalé, Tabu Ley, and Zaïko Langa Langa.
+Absolutely everyone knows these artists lyrics by heart from an early age.
+Apart from that, the members in KOKOKO! come from different tribes, so the traditional songs and rhythms from our forefathers are in our DNA.
+Our grandparents were the first generation of "modern citizens", but at night, they would gather and sing tribal chants like in the village.
 These chants shaped us all.

 What other musicians or artists from Kinshasa should we know about?

 There are so many people, so many talents.
 If you love music, Kinshasa is just an endless trip.
-Sometimes the young kids you hear in the street just blow your mind.
-Today music is becoming something else in Kin.
+Sometimes, the young kids you hear in the street just blow your mind.
+Today, music is becoming something else in Kin.
 This change started with bands like Konono N°1 then with Jupiter & Okwess and later on with Mbongwana Star.
-Today there's a whole wave of new artists coming out of nowhere and everywhere… Weird mixes of styles: Bokatola System is a band of pygmies playing rock'n'roll, Jofil's a DJ that samples old Congolese standards from the seventies and distorts them like techno.
-Plus all the contemporary art scene that brave censure. it is a crazy time.
-KOKOKO! as a global project that gathers many new comers.
+Today, there's a whole wave of new artists coming out of nowhere and everywhere.
+Weird mixes of styles: Bokatola System is a band of pygmies playing rock'n'roll, Jofil's a DJ that samples old Congolese standards from the 70s and distorts them like techno.
+Plus, all the contemporary art scene that brave censure. it is a crazy time.
+KOKOKO! is a global project that gathers many new comers.

 What's the big plan?